 Lottery Games and Jackpot Sizes

 Once you’ve found a few solid and reputable sites to play through, take a close look at the lottery games they offer via their syndicates and decide if those are the games that you actually want to play.
-If you’re not familiar with many international lottery games, check out our guide to the best lotteries to play, as there are various factors to consider, including the sizes of jackpots and secondary prizes, odds, number of prize tiers, number of draws per week, etc. Generally speaking, it’s best to find lotteries with big jackpots and low odds, but it can be hard to find the right balance.
+If you’re not familiar with many international lottery games, there are various factors to consider, including the sizes of jackpots and secondary prizes, odds, number of prize tiers, number of draws per week, etc. Generally speaking, it’s best to find lotteries with big jackpots and low odds, but it can be hard to find the right balance.

 As for syndicates, some only offer shares for one particular lottery, others offer shares for all of the games available in a particular region or country, and still others focus on the biggest lottery games in the world and even offer combo syndicates that give you a chance at playing them all for one entry price.